-You need to recover from the birth, get breastfeeding established, and get to know this little human being that is at the same time a complete stranger and the person closest to your heart.
+You need to recover from the birth, establish breastfeeding, and settle down with this little human being that is at the same time a complete stranger and the person closest to your heart.
 Both mom and dad need to adapt to one of the most significant life-changing events that they will ever experience, as individuals and as a couple.

 The 40-day mark are also upheld to mothers as the time when some baby troubles will start easing.
-It is at this milestone where they will see the gynae, the pediatrician and the clinic sister, to receive official confirmation that all of them indeed survived the first few weeks.
+It is at this milestone where they will see the gynae, the pediatrician and the clinic sister.
+They will receive official confirmation that they indeed survived the first few weeks.
 The internship is now over, and you are officially on the parenting road.

 You can already see that there is A LOT happening.
 For this reason, some cultures make this period an official confinement period, where mom doesn’t leave the house and doesn’t see other people.
 Let’s take a look at what to expect and one some survival techniques to help you cope.